 Don't trust us.
 Verify it yourself.

 Open DevTools, switch to the Network tab, process a file.
-Watch zero outbound requests during processing.
+Your document never leaves your browser.
+See for yourself.

 Verify in five steps.